 To make it easy for you to know where to go, all our maps show whether a reserve is closed, has partial closures, or is fully open for public use.
 We have used a “Stoplight” graphic on each page (see at right), plus a red line to indicate track closed, and a green line for tracks being open.
 Note, closures are subject to change, and you may find that when you arrive at a reserve, the status may be different to what is indicated in this booklet.

 To avoid spreading kauri dieback disease we all need to consider where we are going and check the track is open.

-- Use the spray at the cleaning stations
+- Use the scrubbing brush and spray at the cleaning stations

 - Stay on the track

 Off-road bike riding

 Please do not ride in any kauri reserve due to the difficulty in adequately cleaning bikes - and in particular their tyres.
 Onepoto Domain and

 Normanton Reserve ‘Learn to Ride’ tracks are ideal for children.

 Please run in only one open kauri reserve on any outing.
 If you want to explore other reserves, please thoroughly wash and scrub your shoes between sites, or make use of areas without kauri.

 Because of kauri dieback, it’s essential to thoroughly wash your pet’s paws before and after each reserve visit, and to flush the dirt and water down the sewer.
 Go to only one kauri reserve each outing.
 Keep your dog on leash and on the track, especially in areas with kauri.